timeless Wisdom for relationships

 Amanda Green MSW, RSW

 This phase is the stage where couples get stuck in cycles of polarity, reactivity, and self-protection.
-Both partners long for connection but the relationship begins to feel divided, defensive, and driven more by survival than by love.
+Both partners long for connection but the relationship begins to feel divided, defensive, and driven more by self-interest than by love.
 What looks like failure is an invitation: to learn a new way of relating.

 Couples stop trying to change each other and start changing the way they show up to the relationship itself.
 Instead of winning, proving, or protecting only themselves, they protect the connection between them.
 This is the turning point where love becomes intentional, mutual, and consciously built.